AaronBunch/MazeSolver/README.md

 -> start, and 'D' -> destination.
 These defaults can be changed with keyword arguments when the MazeSolver object is instantiated.
 The maze should be completely bordered by wall.
 If a border wall is missing, one is silently added.
 See test mazes, 'test_maze_10\*.txt', in this repository.
-Maze templates are provided.

 The solve_maze() method returns the original maze marked with the shortest path from start to finish.
-As a progress indicator, it prints to the screen the path length of each solution as it finds it, or an asterisk indicating a spurious solution (no path from start to destination).
+As a progress indicator, it prints to the screen the path length of each solution as it finds it, or an asterisk indicating a failed attempt (the maze walker has cut off all paths from start to destination).

 After solve_maze() is called, the MazeSolver object has the following attributes: